-- select-end(name[,name,...])
 This action ends a text selection that began with the select-start action, and asserts ownership of the selection or selections specified.
 A name can be a selection (e.g., PRIMARY) or a cut buffer (e.g., CUT_BUFFER0).
 Note that case is important.
-If no names are specified, PRIMARY is asserted. - extend-start() This action finds the nearest end of the current selection, and moves it to the current pointer location (if triggered by a button event) or text cursor location (if triggered by a key event). - extend-adjust() This action allows a selection started with an extend-start action to be modified. - extend-end(name[,name,...])
+If extend-start() This action fi nds the nearest end of the current selection, and moves it to the current pointer location (if triggered by a button event) or text cursor location (if triggered by a key event).

+extend-adjust() This action allows a selection started with an extend-start action to be modified.

+extend-end(name[,name,...])
 This action ends a text selection that began with the extend-start action, and asserts ownership of the selection or selections specified.
-A name can be a selection (e.g. PRIMARY) or a cut buffer (e.g CUT_BUFFERO).
+A name can be a selection (e.g. PRIMARY) or a cut buffer (e.g CUT_BUFFER0).
 Note that case is important.
 If no names are given, PRIMARY is asserted.

-insertselection(name[,name,...])
+insert-selection(name[,name,...])
 This action retrieves the value of the first (left-most) named selection that exists or the cut buffer that is not empty and inserts it into the Text widget at the current insert point location.
-A name can be a selection (e.g. PRIMARY) or a cut buffer (e.g CUT_BUFFER0).
+A name can be a selection (e.g. PRIMARY) or a cut buffer (e.g newline-and-indent() This action inserts a newline into the text and adds spaces to that line to indent it to match the previous line.

+CUT_BUFFER0).
 Note that case is important.

+5.2.4.
 The New Line Actions

-newline-and-indent() This action inserts a newline into the text and adds spaces to that line to indent it to match the previous line. newline-and-backup() This action inserts a newline into the text after the insert point. newline() This action inserts a newline into the text before the insert point.
+newline-and-backup() This action inserts a newline into the text after the insert point.

+newline() This action inserts a newline into the text before the insert point.

+5.2.5.
 Kill and Actions